smiths/capTemplate/src/docs/api/Satellite.md

     rangeSat
   }`

 Returns a dictionary of floats.
+The units are as follows:

+longitude : degrees
+latitude : degrees
+height : km
+azimuth : degrees
+elevation : degrees
+rangeSat: km

 This endpoint is for retrieving satellite information.
 Calculations are done through the `satellite.js` library based off TLE data, found [here](https://github.com/shashwatak/satellite-js).
 TLE data of a satellite can be found online, like on [n2yo](https://www.n2yo.com/database/?name=NEUDOSE#results).